naraesk/plasma-docker/README.md

-# plasma-systemd
+# PLasma systemd Control

-Simple plasma widget for controlling systemd services
+This is a simple plasma applet for KDE Plasma 5 to control systemd services.

+### Supported Features

+### Installation

+plasmapkg2  -i *directory*